KartavyaChauhan/claude-bun-agent/README.md

 - **Error Handling**: Identifying edge cases like "empty response" errors and handling them gracefully
 - **Terminal UI**: Integration with `@clack/prompts` for spinners, text input, and confirm dialogs

-### Manual Work

-The following were done manually by the developer:

-- **Architectural Decisions**: Choosing NDJSON over LSP framing, selecting Gemini CLI over Claude Code
-- **Debugging & Testing**: Extensive trial-and-error to get the correct ACP handshake working
-- **Integration**: Combining all components into a cohesive working agent
-- **Code Review**: All AI-generated code was reviewed, tested, and modified as needed
-- **Git History**: Commits were made incrementally to show real development progression

 ### Transparency Note

 This disclosure is provided to give reviewers a complete and honest view of the development process.
 AI tools significantly accelerated development, but the developer takes full responsibility for: